 Special reserve.
-The cost of any shares bought back for cancellation is deducted from the special reserve, which is a distributable reserve and was created from the share premium, also following a General Meeting in April 1999.
+The cost of any shares bought back for cancellation is deducted from the special reserve, which was created from the share premium, also following a General Meeting in April 1999.

 Treasury share reserve.
 The net cost of any shares bought back to be held in Treasury.